symbiote-h2020/SymbIoTeSecurity/README.md

      *
      * @param keystorePath           where the keystore will be stored
      * @param keystorePassword       needed to access security credentials
-     * @param clientId               name of the component in the form of "componentId@platformId", componentId should be consistent with {@link ComponentIdsConstants}
+     * @param clientId               name of the component in the form of "componentId@platformId", componentId should be consistent with {@link ComponentIdentifiers}
      * @param localAAMAddress        needed to acquire the component's authorization credentials
      * @param componentOwnerUsername local AAM Admin credentials
      * @param componentOwnerPassword local AAM Admin credentials